Saadcoder28/fake-news-detector/README.md

 ## 🙌 Acknowledgments

 Built with ❤️ by **Saad Amin**
-Powered by FastAPI, Vercel, Fly.io, OpenAI, and React.
+Powered by FastAPI, Vercel, Fly.io, Hugging Face, and React.